 According to Katz, the new statute implements a shared income model, allocating financial responsibilities to support the children based on each party’s net income.
 Under the statute, a formula is applied that takes into account each parents’ respective income, and not just one as has been the case historically.

 “In the past, if both the woman and man were making the same amount of money, the husband was solely responsible for paying child support,” Katz said.
 “This is much more fair, as both parties are contributing their share of child support.”

 Katz said there is a parenting time component factored into the new law, meaning the shared income model is designed to make adjustments on guideline child support amounts when both parents exercise 146 overnights or more per year with the child.

-When asked how he thinks this new statute will benefit divorcing couples, Katz said it will improve compliance of child support payments and reduce hostility.
+When asked how he thinks this new statute will benefit divorcing couples, Chicago child support attorney Katz said it will improve compliance of child support payments and reduce hostility.

 “I always believed that if both men and women felt court orders were fair, they would each comply,” he said.
 “The statute is no longer just looking at one person’s income, and because of that I believe there will be less anger and less resentment.”

 André Katz is the co-Founder and a Principal of Katz & Stefani.